esl/MongooseIM/doc/configuration/database-backends-configuration.md

 * RDBMS - MongooseIM has a strong backend support for relational databases.
  Reliable and battle proven, they are a great choice for regular MongooseIM use cases and features like `privacy lists`, `vcards`, `roster`, `private storage`, `last activity` and `message archive`.
  Never loose your data.
- Use MySQL, MariaDB, PostgreSQL, or MS SQL Server.
+ Use MySQL, MariaDB, PostgreSQL, CockroachDB, or MS SQL Server.

 * Cassandra - Only for MAM (Message Archive Management).